algokittens/arc69/arc-69.md

         "external_url": {
             "type": "string",
             "description": "A URI pointing to an external website presenting the asset."
         },
+        "append": {
+            "type": "boolean",
+            "description": "A flag signaling appending replacement of appending of metadata" },
+        "media_url": {
+            "type": "string",
+            "description": "A URI pointing the high resolution media file of the asset."
+        },
         "atributes": {
             "type": "object",